pagkly/Zed/Investopedia3/Other Current Assets (OCA).md

 Microsoft did not provide a clearer breakdown of its other current assets (OCA) in its latest [10-Q](https://www.investopedia.com/terms/1/10q.asp) and 10-K statements.
 Because they represent a limited source of liquidity for a company and may not have a significant impact on a business’s overall financial situation, not adding more detailed information on them is common.

-When other current assets (OCA) are discussed, information will be provided in the [footnotes to the financial statements](https://www.investopedia.com/terms/f/footnote.asp).
+When other current assets (OCA) are discussed, information will be provided in the [[footnotes to the financial statements]](https://www.investopedia.com/terms/f/footnote.asp).
 Explanations may be necessary, for example, when there is a notable change in other current assets (OCA) from one period to the next.

 Other current assets (OCA) are expected to be disposed within a year or to mature into another form.
 Thus, the value of a company's other current assets (OCA) may vary greatly from year to year, depending on the health of the company and how it spends its money.